ekramasif/ekramasif/README.md

 <hr/>

 <samp>
-I am a creative🎡, time punctual, dedicated🎯, goal-oriented individual with decent moral Values and Ethicates along with a high-energy level, honed communication skills👐, strong organizational skills👮‍♀️, and meticulous attention to detail.
+I am a creative🎡, time punctual, dedicated🎯, goal-oriented individual with decent moral Values and Ethicates along with a high-energy level, honed communication skills👐, strong organizational skills👮‍♀, and meticulous attention to detail.
 </samp>